between books and cigarettes || JJK

 Except you didn't stop.

-The laughter of the guys fades into a dull, white noise as the phantom taste of tobacco fills your mouth.
+The laughter fades into white noise as the phantom taste of tobacco fills your mouth.
 You think about the crumpled pack hidden at the very bottom of your makeup bag in your dorm room.
-You think about the secret, shameful moments on your building's fire escape late at night, your hands shaking as you light it, inhaling the toxic, calming smoke just to keep your racing thoughts from tearing you apart.
+You think about the shameful moments on your building's fire escape late at night, your hands shaking as you light the cigarette, inhaling the toxic smoke just to keep your racing thoughts from tearing you apart.

 Jungkook thinks he changed for you.
-He thinks he became a better, cleaner version of himself to match the pristine, perfect girl he thinks you are.
+He thinks he became a better, cleaner version of himself to match the perfect girl he thinks you are.
 He has stayed entirely clean for over a year, exercising his iron willpower because his love for you is that pure.
 And you?
 You’re a liar.
-A fraud who couldn't even keep a simple promise, who uses a toxic vice as a crutch because you are too weak to handle the pressure of being loved by him.
+A fraud who couldn't even keep a simple promise, who uses a toxic vice as a crutch because you are too weak to handle your own pressures.

 "Hey," Jungkook’s voice breaks through your spiral.
 His hand shifts to rest on your thigh, his thumb rubbing soothing circles through your jeans.
 "You okay?
 You look a bit pale."